 3. Kindness and Togetherness Increase Social Connection and Bonding

-4. Kindness Decreases Pain, Anxiety, and Stress:
+4. Being Kind Decreases Pain, Anxiety, and Stress

 Cortisol is the stress hormone.
 Studies say that kind people have 23% less cortisol than other people.